threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 ---
-sidebar_position: 2
+sidebar_position: 8
 ---

-# Litepaper
+# Litepaper (draft)

 > *ThreeFold is building a self-healing data, network and cloud Internet infrastructure laying the foundation for Web4.*

 ## ThreeFold V4 - Web4 Launch

-The Internet today has major problems: it’s less reliable than we think, lacks privacy and security, leaves 50% of the world poorly connected, and allows big tech to monitor and influence us.
+The Internet today has major problems: it's less reliable than we think, lacks privacy and security, leaves 50% of the world poorly connected, and allows big tech to monitor and influence us.
 Ultimately, it enables the powerful to become even more powerful.

 Web4 is the next generation of the Internet.
 ThreeFold has been working on it for +10 years, with over $50 million in investment and more than 50,000 active virtual CPUs.

-Web4 represents the natural evolution of the Internet, where humans and artificial intelligence collaborate to develop a new paradigm focused on Augmented Collective Intelligence[^1] aimed at advancing planetary well-being while making sure everyone has equal chances.
+Web4 represents the natural evolution of the Internet, where humans and artificial intelligence collaborate to develop a new paradigm focused on Augmented Collective Intelligence [^1] aimed at advancing planetary well-being while making sure everyone has equal chances.

 [^1]: Augmented Collective Intelligence - Supermind [Link](https://www.supermind.design/)

 ## Mission

-Our Mission is to create the best possible infrastructure layer for Web 4.0[^2] with the following benefits:
+Our Mission is to create the best possible infrastructure layer for Web 4.0 [^2] with the following benefits:

 [^2]: Web4 - Techopedia [Link](https://www.techopedia.com/definition/web4)